Fora Financial Loans vs. Typical Bank Loan Requirements

 Banks: Typically, banks want to see that your income is at least 1.25 times your operating expenses, including the business loan repayment amount.
 You’ll need detailed financial statements that show you meet the bank’s minimum income-to-expense threshold.
 In addition, they may ask to see your business plan to understand how your finances are being allocated.

 Fora Financial: Typically, we work with businesses that make more than $12,000 a month in gross sales.
 We understand that small business owners have many financial responsibilities like paying rent or purchasing inventory and want to ensure that you’ll be able to handle paying off your loan.

 Although there are lenders who work with startup business owners, it’s often the case that loan providers will have a time in business requirement.
 This is because lenders like to work with established business owners that already have a strong track record of success.

 Banks: From a bank’s perspective, the longer you’ve been in business, the better.
 Since only about 80 percent of new businesses survive past the first year, a longer business history shows you’ve weathered both good environments and bad, so banks are more likely to extend financing.
 Without at least two years of operating history, you’re unlikely to be approved.

 Fora Financial: In comparison, we require that your business be operational for at least six months to approve your loan request.
-This is to ensure that you’ve gotten your business off the ground, have a use for the capital, and can responsibly handle repaying the loan.
+We have this requirement to ensure that you’ve gotten your business off the ground, have a use for the loan, and can responsibly handle repaying it.